Amitef123/C-Project-OpenUniversity/README.md

 # C-Project-OpenUniversity
-C project at the Open University for 2022a
+C project at the Open University for 2022a - (grade 100)